amirthagwr/tcga_workflow/README.md

 To create a box plot of a metadata columns such as age at diagnosis, gender, race, for a specific condition such as Tumor status and vital status of specific patient groups

-# # 1.
-Load your data # #
+## 1. Load your data ##

-To load the data and filter the missing values **load_data_prefiltering.R**
+To load the data and filter the missing values, source the R script **load_data_prefiltering.R**

 ## 2. Create a boxplot